FichteFoll/anitogether/README.md

 Roughly ordered by priority:

-- dark mode
-- checkbox that softlocks "minShared" to num of users
 - cache per-user results so changing the order or adding/removing doesn't request data for ALL users again
 - allow removing individual entries from history